james-ashby/james-ashby/README.md

-- Junior Software Engineer specialising in .NET!
+- Junior full-stack Software Engineer!
 - Dissertation:

      _How Agile practices can be used to increase project workflow and effectiveness for individuals!_